Morraine Lake Banff National Park

 Spring (March to June)

 Spring is when nature literally springs back to life as the snow melts.
 Expect plenty of rain showers during this time, with long, warmer days and cold, shorter nights.
 As the season progresses, the weather gets warmer, and leaves will bloom, especially in May and June.
 The season is also a good time to appreciate nature in national parks and explore Canada's many mountains, valleys, lakes, and glaciers.
+Discover our Walking Holidays in Canada.
 Many festivals happen within the period, like the Tulip Festival in Ottawa and the Annapolis Apple Blossom Festival in Nova Scotia.
 There will still be fewer crowds as it is an off-peak season, but the fun is guaranteed.

 Temperatures will differ according to regions and time zones, but generally, the season starts cold and gets warmer as it advances.
 Average temperatures will stand between 10 and 20°C (50 to 68°F), but some places like Vancouver will have around 8 and 9°C (46 and 48°F).